iDeepesh/goNotebook/basics/NOTES.md

 - Interfaces are implemented implicitly.
 No explicit declaration (e.g. square implements shape) is not required
 - Value receiver: works with value/pointer types.
 Pointer receiver: works with pointer type only.
 - Assertion: To convert the interface type to concrete type. aShape.(Square)
+- WaitGroup: Wait till all the wait groups are marked done. wg.Add(n), wg.Wait() wg.Done()
+- Mutex: Mutual exclusion. mutex.lock(), mutex.unlock().
+Similar to syncronized block in Java
+- Atomicity: atomic method to manage concurrent update scenarios
+- go run -race main.go: Spits out if there are any race conditions in execution.
+- Channels - for sending or receiving data from go routines.
+Directional operator specifies if the data can be sent(c chan<- int)/received (c <-chan int) to/from channel.
+Default is bi-directional channel.
+- Closure - Any parameter passed in retains the value passed in.
+Go is pass by value.
+Any subsequent changes to variable in callers stack do not affect the value inside the closure.